microsoft/msquic/docs/Platforms.md

 On Linux, MsQuic relies on [OpenSSL](https://www.openssl.org/) for TLS 1.3 functionality.

+> **Important** MsQuic does not currently support OpenSSL 3.x.
+In particular, MsQuic is incompatible with Alpine 3.17+, Debian 12+, and Ubuntu 22.04+ since they exclusively offer OpenSSL 3.x.
+Recent versions of other distros may be similar.

 > **Important** This configuration relies on a [fork of OpenSSL](https://github.com/quictls/openssl) for QUIC/TLS support.
 It is still currently unknown as to when mainline will support QUIC.
 See [here](https://www.openssl.org/blog/blog/2020/02/17/QUIC-and-OpenSSL/) for more details.
 MsQuic with OpenSSL **does** fully support 0-RTT.

 ## Other